What Plants Struggle in Colorado?

 To put that in perspective, we get an average of 8-16 inches of moisture for the entire year at our lower elevations in Colorado.
 (The exact amount depends on where you live.)
 In contrast, Seattle and Chicago get close to 40 inches of moisture per year.
 Boston gets about 44 inches per year.
 And Atlanta and Orlando get around 50 inches per year.

-Hydrangeas are beautiful… but generally not a great fit for our semi-arid climate.
+Hydrangeas are beautiful… but typically, they are not a great fit for our semi-arid climate.

 Boxwoods and arborvitaes